aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-apache-poi/missing-features-in-apache-poi/insert-picture-in-document/_index.md

 ﻿---
-title: Insert Picture into a Document
+title: Insert Picture into a Document – Aspose.Words for Java
+articleTitle: Insert Picture into a Document
+linktitle: Insert Picture into a Document
 description: "Aspose.Words for Java allows to insert picture into a document.
 Apache POI does not provide an opportunity to insert picture into a document."
 type: docs
 weight: 10